Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Abstract

 \section{Abstract}

-Discrete-time interference channel models are developed for information transmission over optical fiber using wavelength-division multiplexing.
-A set of coupled nonlinear Schr\"{o}dinger equations forms the basis of the models.
-The first model is memoryless and captures the nonlinear phenomena of cross-phase modulation but ignores dispersion.
-For the case of two carriers, a new technique called \textit{interference focusing} is proposed where each carrier achieves the capacity pre-log 1, thereby doubling the pre-log of 1/2 achieved by using conventional methods.
-For more than two carriers, interference focusing is also useful under certain conditions.
-The second model captures the nonlinear phenomena of cross-phase modulation in addition to dispersion due to group velocity mismatch.
-Moreover, the model captures the effect of filtering at the receivers.
+Two discrete-time interference channel models are developed for information transmission over a single span of optical fiber using wavelength-division multiplexing (WDM) and lumped amplification.
+The models are derived from the nonlinear Schr\"odinger (NLS) equation by including the nonlinear phenomena of self-phase modulation (SPM) and cross-phase modulation (XPM) but ignoring four-wave mixing (FWM), polarization effects and group velocity dispersion (GVD) within WDM bands.
+The first model also ignores GVD across WDM bands, referred to as group velocity mistmatch (GVM).
+For the case of two users, a new technique called \textit{interference focusing} is proposed where each carrier achieves the capacity pre-log 1, thereby doubling the pre-log of 1/2 achieved by using conventional methods.
+For three users, interference focusing is also useful under certain conditions.
+The second model captures GVM and the effect of filtering at the receivers in addition to SPM and XPM.
 In a 3-user system, it is shown that all users can achieve the maximum pre-log factor 1 simultaneously by using interference focusing, a time-limited pulse and a bank of filters at the receivers.